nadarasarbahavan/nadarasarbahavan.github.io/_portfolio/biosignals.md

 ---
-title: "Bio-signals for the Objective Measurement of Presence in Virtual Reality"
+title: "Bio-signals for the Objective Measurement of Presence in Virtual Reality (Course Final Year Project)"
-excerpt: "Final Year Project: a 2x2 factorial within-subjects VR experiment based on Slater's Theory of Presence, using EEG and ECG to identify bio-signal correlates of Presence, Place Illusion and Plausibility Illusion."
+excerpt: "a 2x2 factorial within-subjects Virtual Reality experiment based on Slater's Theory of Presence, using EEG and ECG to identify bio-signal correlates of Presence, Place Illusion and Plausibility Illusion."
 collection: portfolio
 date: 2021-02-15
 ---